 4. Commodity Prices and Economics

 Oil and gas prices have an indirect but powerful influence on production.
 High prices may encourage operators to invest in workovers, enhanced recovery techniques, or additional wells on a property.
-When prices are low, operators may decide to defer drilling, reduce activity, or temporarily shut in marginal wells.
+When prices are low, operators may decide to defer drilling, reduce activity, or temporarily shut in marginal wells, especially where stripper and marginal oil well production is already close to the economic limit.

 5. Regulatory and Environmental Factors